mycordaapp/tasks/docs/tasks.md

 of deciding if the real tasks or the fakes are to be used.

 The basic building block for managing this problem is `TaskRegistrations`, just a type safe list of task registrations.
-Any jar module should include at least implementation (it as design decision as to just how granular the breakdown is).
+Any jar module should include at least implementation (it is a design decision as to just how granular the breakdown is).

 There is an example below: